ASGAlex/flame_spatial_grid/example/README.md

-# cluisterizer_test
+# Flame spatial grid example

-Clusterizer Test
+Core features demonstration

 ## Getting Started

-In this example the "Clusterizer" algorithm work.
+In this example the spatial partitioning algorithm work.
 Algorithm takes control over collision detection, components rendering and components lifecycle and frequency of updates.
 This allows to gain application performance by saving additional resources.
 Also a special 'Layer-components'